 Original Validators refer to the Ethereum 2.0 validators who have joined the StaFi Ethereum 2.0 Staking Contract program.
 Ethereum 2.0 node operators can become a Original Validator after completing the registration process and committing the deposit through the StaFi Validator Onboard tool.
 In order to avoid the threat of staking funds in StaFi Staking Contract (SC) to the verification security of the original chain, StaFi will not become a validator on Ethereum 2.0.
 So, the funds deposited by users in SC will only be distributed to Original Validators.

-To register as an original validator, you need to pledge a certain amount(N) of ETH as deposit, in addition to running the node through the Onboarding tool provided by StaFi.
+To register as a Solo Validator, you need to pledge a certain amount(N) of ETH as deposit, in addition to running the node through the Onboarding tool provided by StaFi.
 This ETH will be deposited into the Ethereum 2.0 Deposit contract along with the Staker’s funds.
 The main purpose is to ensure that user funds are not affected when the node is Slashed, and the Slash loss will be compensated by the deposit committed by the node.

 The total amount of deposit (Pi) that a node operator needs to commit is determined by the value of N defined in the current network and the total number of running nodes (Mv):

-rETH staking contract will automatically allocate funds to OVs in the waiting list according to the following rules:
+rETH staking contract will automatically allocate funds to Solo Validators in the waiting list according to the following rules:

 Since the redemption function of Ethereum 2.0 will not be supported until Phase 2 is live, validators cannot receive Commission for a long time to cover operational costs.
 In order to incentivize participation as rETH Original Validators, we will launch a liquidity program for validators.